MrFarland/Atlas-Exandria/README.md

 #### Settlement Screen
 A **settlement** screen is an informational screen that displays information about a specific settlement in a given region.

+## Credits
+I'd like to extend my special thanks to the entire EncounterPlus community.
+Their hard work, patience, advice, and encouragement have been huge.
+Thank you [Juraj](https://twitter.com/encounterplus) for such an amazing product; and thank you [JacobJ](https://raphus.social/@jacob) and [rrgeorge](https://raphus.social/@rrgeorge) for all your help.
+I couldn't have done this without you.

+I have made a valiant effort to use my own words and resources in the creation of this module and use content released under Creative Commons licenses.
+If I have somehow inadvertently used your work and/or not given you appropriate credit, I apologize.
+Please contact me via [Mastodon](https://raphus.social/@MrFarland), [Twitter](https://twitter.com/MrFarland) or [Reddit](https://www.reddit.com/user/MrFarland) and I will rectify the situation as soon as humanly possible.

+## Legal
+**Atlas Exandria** by [Donald Farland](https://donfarland.com) is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+### Critical Role Content Policy
+**Atlas Exandria** is unofficial fan content permitted under the [Critical Role Content Policy](https://critrole.com/critical-role-content-policy/).
+This module is NOT approved/endorsed by Critical Role.

+### Wizards of the Coast Fan Content Policy
+**Atlas Exandria** is unofficial Fan Content permitted under the [Wizards of the Coast Fan Content Policy](https://company.wizards.com/fancontentpolicy).
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.
+Wizards of the Coast, Dungeons & Dragons, and their logos are trademarks of Wizards of the Coast LLC in the United States and other countries. © 2015 Wizards.
+All Rights Reserved.